Kauzok/MinerUnearthed/Release/README.md

 	- Reduced damage from 275% -> 270%
 	- Now interacts with Shuriken

-	*Skill is coded in a weird way, so a hacky fix was done for Shurikens.
-Damage reduction is insignificant, and mainly just there for the sake of having his damage be an even number.*
+	*Skill is coded in a weird way, so a hacky fix was done for Shurikens.*

 - To The Stars (Rework)
 	- Now creates 6 explosions below you that deal 300% damage each.